ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Get Host Name

 Host name is used in redis clients for making connection to an Azure Cache for Redis instance.
-It returns an string which will be used as host name(DNS name) in redis client if  operation is successful or error if the operation is unsuccessful.
+It returns a string which will be used as host name(DNS name) in redis client if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 string|error response = azureRedisManagementClient->getHostName(<SUBSCRIPTION_ID>, "TestCache", "TestResourceGroup");